In 2017, we selected 62 (sixty-two) outstanding college students as Truman Scholars. Read more about them in our Press Release.Judson Adams

 Jacob Shercliffe is a University of Alaska Scholar at the University of Alaska Anchorage, where he majors in political science and economics, with a minor in communication.
 On campus, he works to promote dialogue between university administrators and the student body.
 He volunteers as a coach for middle and high school students learning debate and forensics, while competing for UAA around the world.
 Jacob is Secretary-General of the Alaska Model United Nations program, which organizes an annual conference to help teach students about international relations and diplomacy.
 After graduation, he plans to earn a joint Master of Arts in Education and Master of Public Policy degree to prepare him for a career promoting access to education and boosting graduation rates for Alaskans.

 A proud twin brother and Brooklyn Nets fan, David majors in history at Yale University with a focus on Russia and Eastern Europe.
 David first developed a passion for the region while in high school, where he wrote an original Cold War thesis under professor John Gaddis that was later published in the West Point Undergraduate Historical Review.
 At Yale, he is the Editor in Chief of the Yale Daily News, leading a board of 40 and a staff of roughly 200 students.
-David previously interned for Hillary Clinton's campaign policy team and then served as the youngest member of her general election debate preparations team.
+David previously interned for Hillary Clinton's campaign policy and debate preparation teams.
 He intends to complete his BA and MA in History in May 2018, and then to pursue a joint JD and MA in International Affairs.

 Though Malina lives with her family in Santa Fe, New Mexico, she currently studies political science and economics at Yale University with a concentration in mass incarceration.
 Passionate about criminal justice reform and social justice, Malina spends time outside of school working at the Federal Public Defender’s office and researching for the Yale Students for Private Prison Divestment.
 One of the first children born to two gay dads through assisted reproduction, Malina has served as an advocate for LGBTQ rights and families.
 Malina has spoken on Huffington Post, NPR, and in court, and has submitted testimony for the amicus brief, “Voices of the Children,” used and cited in the recent Supreme Court cases.
 She currently serves as a member of the Outspoken Generation, a sub-organization of Family Equality Council and on the Board of Directors of the National Non-Profit COLAGE (Children of Lesbians and Gays Everywhere).
 With a career in public service, she plans to dedicate herself to combatting civil inequality and injustice on a legal level.